-The objective of the Actuarial Committee is to assist the Board of Directors of VitalityHealth in discharging their fiduciary duties towards policyholders, regulators and shareholders by ensuring that technical actuarial matters are given appropriate attention.
+The objective of the Actuarial Committee is to assist the Board of Directors of the Company in discharging their fiduciary duties towards Policyholders, Regulators and Shareholders by ensuring that actuarial matters are given appropriate attention.

-The Committee membership consists of one independent non-executive director (the Chair), at least one other non-executive director and at least one independent Actuary.
+The Committee membership consists of one independent Non-Executive Director (the Chair), at least one other Non-Executive Director and at least one independent Actuary.
 Executive and senior management attend the Committee by invitation.
-The Chair of the Committee is an independent non-executive director with extensive actuarial experience, who has a position on the Board and reports at each board meeting on the activities of the Committee.
+The Chair of the Committee is an independent Non-Executive Director with extensive actuarial experience, who has a position on the Board and reports at each Board meeting on the activities of the Committee, as well as to the Risk Committee or Audit Committee as required.